SilveiraAndre/SilveiraAndre/README.md

 ## About Me
 - Location: São Paulo, Brasil
 - BI/SQL Developer at Grupo Verreschi
-- Graduated in Analysis and Develop Systems
+- Graduated in Analysis and Develop Systems at Universidade Anhembi Morumbi
 - Currently studying Python and its libraries with a focus on data analysis and chart development.
 A lot of interest in financial market, and .NET development

 ## Experience